syahruromadona/Ecommerce-Repeat-Purchase-Factors/README.md

 ## Executive summary

 Repeat customers are the backbone of our business, yet they currently make up only a small portion of our customer base.
 What factors are most strongly associated with customer repeat purchases in an e-commerce marketplace?
 I use SQL to clean the data and Python to do analysis.
-I found that customer-level average item price shows the strongest association with repeat purchasing
+I found that customer-level average item price shows the strongest association with repeat purchasing.

 ## Business Problem